-This year, a lawyer and businessman faced off for the presidency of the United States — a position that has been dominated by lawyers.
-In October 2016, the candidates debated here at Washington University in St. Louis.
-It will be one of the only times the candidates appear together on stage.
+Last year, a lawyer and businessman faced off for the presidency of the United States — a position that has been dominated by lawyers.
+In October 2016, the candidates debated here at Washington University in St. Louis, one of the few times the candidates appeared together on stage.

-While businessperson candidates have a slight historical edge against lawyers in head-to-head presidential contests, the vast majority of people in top political positions have a background in law.
+Businessperson candidates have a slight historical edge against lawyers in head-to-head presidential contests, but the vast majority of top politicians have a background in law.
 Law professionals also continue to capture congressional seats and top Cabinet positions.
-But does this abundance of lawyers in government mean law professionals are a better fit to serve as president or are business professionals better suited?
+Does this abundance of lawyers in government mean law professionals are a better fit to serve as president or are business professionals better suited?